bflemi3/canDI/README.md

 ###Singletons
 `candi.provider.singleton(String name, Function factory, Object scope)`
+- name: The name of the newly created singleton.
+- factory: The function that will be used to create the singleton.
+- scope: The value of `this` within the factory.
+If `undefined` then scope will be a new object `{}`.

 `singleton` will create and return the newly created singleton with resolved dependencies injected and ready to use.
 It will also automatically define your new singleton as a new dependency that can then be referenced and injected into other objects created with `provider`.